Gabe9T/Coffee-business/README.md

 1. go to my github repository for the project (https://github.com/gabe9t/projectweek8)

 2. Click the 'code' button and copy the url for HTTPS.

+3. create new folder

+4. type (npm create vite@latest) use react and javascript

-3. clone project
+5. clone project into new folder

-5. type in these ($npm install, npm install uuid, npm run dev, o + enter)
+6. type in these ($npm install, npm install uuid, npm run dev, o + enter)

 ## Known Bugs
 * Create new coffee button needs to be fixed
-* list needs to go down when you sell an item

 ## link to old repo
-Problems while pushing, messed up code cant figure out why it wont display anymore, will figure out how to fix it later this week (https://github.com/gabe9t/projectweek82)
+Problems while pushing, messed up code will figure out how to fix it later this week, project is buggy.
+(https://github.com/gabe9t/projectweek82)